About My Therapy Practice

 The Therapeutic Process

-Therapy with me is not about applying a single technique or following a set formula.
-It is a collaborative, unfolding process where we pay attention to what emerges in real time, including your thoughts, emotions, bodily experiences, memories, and relational patterns.
+Therapy with me is collaborative, reflective, and paced with care.
+It is a consistent and unfolding process where we pay attention to what emerges in real time.

 Areas of Focus